join-sigma/sigma-web/_guilds/resillience.md

 #### Other Rules

 * Treat your officers with respect.
 Sometimes a call against you may be unjust or unfair if this is the case it is likely a mistake.
 Notify the officer politely.
-* Donâ€™t openly attack or accuse another player in-game or on discord.
+* Don’t openly attack or accuse another player in-game or on discord.
 Notify an officer and have them deal with the situation.

 [Join Sigma Alliance!](https://discord.gg/V33Kfaj)